 Noëlle Janaczewska is a playwright, poet, essayist, and the author of The Book of Thistles (UWA Publishing, 2017).
 Much of her work deals with history’s gaps and silences, focusing on people, plants, creatures and events which have been overlooked or marginalised in official records.
-Noëlle’s work has been produced, broadcast and published locally and internationally, and in 2014 she received a prestigious Windham Campbell Prize from Yale University for her body of work as a dramatist.
-In Australia her plays and audio scripts have won a Queensland Premier’s Literary Award, the Playbox-Asialink Playwriting Competition, the Griffin Award and nine AWGIE Awards.
-Recent productions include: Yellow Yellow Sometimes Blue (The Q/Joan Sutherland Performing Arts Centre, Sydney, 2018); Seoul City Sue (ABC Radio National, 2018); the Children’s Audio Tour for the National Museum of Australia and the British Museum’s Rome: City and Empire exhibition and the publication of Good With Maps and Teacup in a Storm in a two-play edition (Currency Press, 2018).
+Noëlle’s writing has been produced, broadcast and published locally and internationally, and in 2014 she received a prestigious Windham-Campbell Prize from Yale University for her body of work as a dramatist.
+In Australia her plays and audio scripts have won a Queensland Premier’s Literary Award, the Playbox-Asialink Playwriting Competition, the Griffin Award and ten AWGIE Awards.
+Recent productions include: Experiment Street (ABC Radio National, 2019); Yellow Yellow Sometimes Blue (Q Theatre/Joan Sutherland Performing Arts Centre, Sydney, 2018); Seoul City Sue (ABC Radio National, 2018) and audio scripts for the National Museum of Australia and the British Museum’s Rome: City and Empire exhibition.
+In 2018 Currency Press published Good With Maps and Teacup in a Storm in a two-play edition.
 Noëlle also presents performance essays—a term she coined to describe a hybrid which mashes the essay and the monologue with a range of other sources and genres.
-In 2015 she performed Dear Scott— her collected letters to the then Minister for Immigration, and Blasted Island—Nauru’s backstory was part of the Sydney Opera House 2014 Festival of Dangerous Ideas.
+In 2015 she performed Dear Scott— her collected letters to the then Minister for Immigration, and Blasted Island—Nauru’s backstory was part of the Sydney Opera House Festival of Dangerous Ideas.
+Noëlle’s poetry collection, Scratchland, is being released early 2020 by UWA Publishing.

 Find out more about Noëlle’s writing at www.noelle-janaczewska.com